Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 ## stopmusic

-Stops the music track that is currently playing.
-It stops it abruptly, so it's recommended to use that above command and fade to another track.
+Stops the music track that is currently playing for the player that executes it.

+It stops abruptly, so I recommend you use `playmusic` and fade to another track instead.

 **Syntax**: `/scriptevent ecs:stopmusic`